-Bupropion is available in three formulations based on frequency of administration:[16]

-- Immediate release (three times daily).[17]

-- Sustained release (twice daily).[18]

-- Extended release (once daily).[19]

-The sustained- and extended-release formulations are used more frequently because of the ease of administration and less risk of certain side effects, such as anxiety and seizures.
-The risk of seizures with bupropion is low but can be increased substantially by predisposing factors such as the following: [16-19]
+Bupropion is available in three formulations based on frequency of administration: immediate release (three times daily), sustained release (twice daily), and extended release (once daily).
+The sustained- and extended release formulations are used more frequently because of the ease of administration and less risk of certain side effects, such as anxiety and seizures.
+The risk of seizures with bupropion is low but can be increased substantially by predisposing factors such as history of seizures, head trauma, brain tumor, and eating disorders.
+Bupropion should be avoided in patients with malignant diseases involving the brain and histories of cranial trauma or seizure disorder,[15] and it is contraindicated in persons with a history of bulimia.[16][Level of evidence: II] Other potential side effects with bupropion include anxiety and insomnia.

-- History of seizures.

-- Head trauma.

-- Brain tumor.

-- Eating disorders.

-Bupropion should be avoided in patients with malignant diseases involving the brain and histories of cranial trauma or seizure disorder,[16] and it is contraindicated in people with a history of bulimia.[20][Level of evidence: II] Other potential side effects with bupropion include anxiety and insomnia.